Abstract

 Limitations

 While the use of a multi-session design and the long-term assessment can be considered a strength of the present study, it also has several limitations.
 Even though various tDCS effects have been demonstrated so far, they also tend to be difficult to replicate and sensitive to not yet fully understood context conditions and interindividual differences, which also applies to transcranial magnetic stimulation (TMS) (Valle et al., 2009).
 To overcome this shortcoming, it will be necessary to establish an individually tailored tDCS protocol to improve the sensitivity of corresponding interventions (Chew et al., 2015).
 Thus, future research could further improve the effects of tDCS on reducing procrastination by adopting more individualized tDCS protocols.
 Another limitation is the lack of real-time functional neuroimaging measures to better monitor the impact of our intervention.
 In the absence of such measures, we had to rely on behavioral indicators to assess the success of the tDCS training.
-In addition to technical limitations, given the limited size of the sample and the underrepresented demographic characteristics (e.g., over 80% for females), it warrants caution in generalizing these findings elsewhere.
+In addition to technical limitations, given the apparently limited size of the sample (total N = 46), it warrants caution in generalizing these findings elsewhere, and necessitates further validations in a large-scale cohort.
 Also, considering the lack of medical screening for psychiatric conditions (e.g., ADHD or depression) in this sample, it remains unclear whether these training effects are domain-specific for procrastination.
-Moreover, this study did not collect data on participants’ trait procrastination, obscuring the conclusion for whether effects of this neuromodulation were limited in those tasks or not.
+Moreover, this study did not collect data for assessing participants’ self-control at either baseline or post-neuromodulation, thereby limiting our ability to determine whether the effects on procrastination were uniquely attributable to neuromodulation-induced changes in self-control.
+In addition, despite instructing to report valid real-life tasks with high probabilities to procrastinate, we had not yet measured the task difficulty and consistency across sessions for each participant.
+Consequently, interpreting the effects of neuromodulation to mitigate procrastination as “unique contributions” should warrant cautions.
 Finally, given the absence of cathodal HD-tDCS stimulation as a contrast condition in causal inference, it warrants caution that the increased DLPFC excitability may not be the exclusively neural mechanism for procrastination.

-In conclusion, this study provides an effective way to reduce both procrastination willingness and actual procrastination behavior by using neuromodulation on the left DLPFC.
+In conclusion, this study potentially provides an effective way to reduce both procrastination willingness and actual procrastination behavior by using neuromodulation on the left DLPFC.
 Furthermore, such effects have been observed for 2-day-interval long-term after-effects, and were also found for 6-month long-term retention in part.
-More importantly, this study found that the ms-tDCS neuromodulation could decrease task aversiveness and increase task outcome value while, and further demonstrated that the increased task outcome value could predict decreased procrastination through enhancing self-control.
-In this vein, the current study moves forward our understanding of neurocognitive mechanism of procrastination by showing the prominent role of increased task outcome value in reducing procrastination.
-Also, it provides an effective method for intervening in human procrastination.
+More importantly, this study identified that the ms-tDCS neuromodulation could decrease task aversiveness and increase task outcome value, and further demonstrated that the increased task outcome value could predict decreased procrastination, a relationship conceptually driven by enhancing self-control.
+In this vein, the current study enriches our understanding of neurocognitive mechanism of procrastination by showing the prominent role of increased task outcome value in reducing procrastination.
+Also, it may provide an effective method for intervening in human procrastination.

 SI Methods